Camping in Kent

 Please note: We do not allow radios or loud music on the campsite.

 You can check availability and see independent reviews, on the www.ukcampsite.co.uk website, and camping bookings can be made any time after February 1st.

-We were able to offer ‘Rent-A-Hen’s last year, but with the current DEFRA-imposed strict regulations on the keeping of birds, because the possibility of Avian flu.
+We were able to offer ‘Rent-A-Hen’s last year, but with the current DEFRA-imposed strict regulations on the keeping of birds, we are unable to provide feathered friends in 2018.

 Dogs: £2.50 each.